majianjia/nnom/examples/keyword_spotting/README.md

 Questions and discussion welcome using [Issues](https://github.com/majianjia/nnom/issues)

-This example will show and example to use Neural Network to recognise Speech Commands, or so called Key-Word Spotting (KWS).
+This example is to demonstrate using Neural Network to recognise Speech Commands, or so called Key-Word Spotting (KWS).

-This **is not** an example for Speech to Text or Natural Language Processing.
+This **is not** an example for Speech to Text or Natural Language Processing (NLP)

-The target application of KWS are: low-power wakeup, speech control toys,
+The target application of KWS could be: low-power wakeup, speech control toys ...

 [Test video](https://youtu.be/d9zxbZM_4D0).

-## How does neural network recognise speech commands?
+## How does this example work?

 - It uses microphone on development board to capture continuous voice.
-- Then the voice will be splited and then converted to Mel-Frequency Cepstral Coefficients([MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum)).
+- The voice will be splited and then converted to Mel-Frequency Cepstral Coefficients([MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum)).
-- The output of MFCC are similar to an image.
+- The output of MFCC is similar to an image.
-- Use neural network recognise these MFCC same as to classify images.
+- Use neural network to recognise these MFCCs same as to classify images.

-A one second MFCC result is shown below:
+A few one second MFCC result are shown below:

 ![](kws_mfcc_example1.png)
 ![](kws_mfcc_example2.png)
 ![](kws_mfcc_example3.png)

 The size of image is `(63, 12, 1)`.
-So there is no difference in the Neural Network in terms of image classification and speech commands recognition.
+There is no difference for the Neural Network to do image classification or speech commands recognition.
 What's more in KWS are the mic driver and MFCC.

 ## Preparations

-Download the [Google speech command dataset](http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz). create a folder `dat` then unzip the above dataset into the folder.
+Download the [Google speech command dataset](http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz).
+Create a folder `dat` then unzip the  dataset into the folder.
+The structure will similar to this:

 ~~~
     kws